rand199/Major2/README.md

 //Daniel Padierna was responsible for the built in command, CD, and the redirection function and being a team memeber.

-//Melis Tasatmaz was responsible for adding the MyHistory and Alias functions, and being a team member.
+//Melis T. was responsible for adding the MyHistory and Alias functions, and being a team member.

 //Rand Alkassi was responsible for the built-in command exit, the pipelining function and being the Product Owner